paganism/bookstore/README.md

 # Book Store Site

-This is a bookstore site.
-It contains main page, catalog with filters, book page, author page and also it has bin page (in development)
+This is a simple bookstore site.
+It contains main page, book catalog with filters, book page, author page, cart and orders page.

 # How to deploy on localhost
 ```bash